Nancy Pfotenhauer

 Nancy Mitchell Pfotenhauer (born 1963 as Nancy Wadley) is the president of MediaSpeak Strategies.
-She has been a Senior Policy Advisor and National Spokesperson with the 2008 John McCain presidential campaign and political commentator on Fox News, CNN and MSNBC.
-She was also former Executive Vice President of Citizens for a Sound Economy (CSE), former President of the Independent Women's Forum, and former President of Americans for Prosperity (originally CSE).
+She was a senior policy advisor and national spokesperson with the 2008 John McCain presidential campaign and political commentator on Fox News, CNN and MSNBC.
+She is a former executive vice president of Citizens for a Sound Economy (CSE), former president of the Independent Women's Forum, and former president of Americans for Prosperity (originally CSE).

-Early career
+Career

-She started her career as graduate research assistant to Walter E. Williams at George Mason University, where she was taking an MA in economics.
+started her career as graduate research assistant to economist Walter E. Williams at George Mason University, where she was taking an MA in economics.
 At George Mason, Pfotenhauer studied under economist Walter Williams.
 After graduating from George Mason University, Pfotenhauer became chief economist at the Republican National Committee (1988).
 She worked for George H. W. Bush's transition team (1988) and then (until 1990) for Sen. William L. Armstrong (R-CO); in 1990 she was appointed chief economist of the President's Council on Competitiveness.

 Citizens for a Sound Economy

-In 1995 Pfotenhauer joined Citizens for a Sound Economy as Executive Vice President for Policy.
-With her then-husband Daniel J. Mitchell, an economist at The Heritage Foundation, she co-hosted the call-in show Mitchells in the Morning on National Empowerment Television, run by Heritage Foundation founder Paul Weyrich.
+In 1995, Pfotenhauer joined Citizens for a Sound Economy as executive vice president for policy.
+With then husband Daniel J. Mitchell, an economist at the Heritage Foundation, she co-hosted Mitchells in the Morning, a call-in television show on National Empowerment Television, run by Paul Weyrich, co-founder of the Heritage Foundation.

-Koch Industries (1996–2001)
+Koch Industries

-From 1996 to 2001, she served as Director of the Washington office for Koch Industries (KII).
-She built and managed the DC team's lobbying operation, PAC and all legislative and regulatory strategies in addition to jointly running KII's government affairs operations globally.
+From 1996 to 2001, she served as director of the Washington, D.C. office of Koch, Inc., where she built and managed the team's Washington, D.C. lobbying operations, PAC, and legislative and regulatory strategies in addition to jointly running KII's government affairs operations globally.
 The largest privately held company in the country, KII's interests fell heavily in the energy, environment, transportation and tax fields.
 She ran multimillion-dollar issue campaigns at the federal and state level.

-While working for Koch, she married Gordon Smith's (R-OR) chief of staff Kurt Pfotenhauer, who works as a mortgage-industry lobbyist.